Nayaravis/spark-cli/README.md

-# python lib/cli.py - Idea Capture Tool
+# Spark - Idea Capture Tool

 A lightweight command-line tool for developers to quickly capture and organize coding ideas without leaving the terminal.